Israel settlers begin to quit unauthorised outpost

 A promise by Prime Minister Benjamin Netanyahu's government to build 851 new homes for settlers in the occupied West Bank, including 300 near the unauthorised enclave where the evictions were taking place, smoothed the way to the deal last week.

-Sixteen of the 30 families in the contested Ulpana neighbourhood of the Beit El settlement were due to leave their homes on Tuesday, and the rest by the end of the week.
+Sixteen of the 30 families in the contested Ulpana neighbourhood of the Beit El settlement were due to leave their homes during the day, with the rest to follow in about a week.

 The court had ruled that five Ulpana apartment blocs must be torn down by July 1, landing Netanyahu, whose core constituency is pro-settlement, in a political and legal minefield.